KINGSABRI/creds-harvester/README.md

 </html>
 ```

-- Input for user is: UserName
+- Parameter id for user is: UserName
-- Input for pass is: Password
+- Parameter id for pass is: Password

 #### Step #3
 Go edit `login.rb` script and add the parameter ID's